Bharat-Runwal/Deep-learning/GAN(Face generation)/Readme.md

 # Face Generation using GAN

--We use two Networks here one is Generator which takes random noize for inspiration and tries to generate a face sample , Second is Discriminator which takes a face sample and tries to tell if it's real or fake. i.e it predicts the probability of input image being a real face.
+- We use two Networks here one is Generator which takes random noize for inspiration and tries to generate a face sample , Second is Discriminator which takes a face sample and tries to tell if it's real or fake. i.e it predicts the probability of input image being a real face.
 ## Training :